-- Note 1: The skin corrosion and eye damage hazard classifications are based on the high (basic, alkaline) pH obtained in a 20% suspension of fly ash in water.
-This may represent a very conservative ("worst case") approach to classification of these hazards.
+- Note 1: The skin and eye corrosion hazard classifications are based on the high (basic, alkaline) pH obtained in 20%, 10%, and 1% suspensions of fly ash in water.
+This may represent a very conservative approach to the classification of these hazards.
 No in vitro or in vivo data is available. - Note 2: Fly ash, itself, is not a carcinogen.
-However, respirable crystalline silica in the form of quartz or cristobalite from occupational sources is is listed by ACGIH, IARC, and NTP as a lung carcinogen or suspected carcinogen.
+However, respirable crystalline silica in the form of quartz or cristobalite from occupational sources is listed by ACGIH, IARC, and NTP as a lung carcinogen or suspected carcinogen.
+There is limited evidence in experimental animals for the carcinogenicity of tridymite (IARC).
 The fly ash contains crystalline silica; however, the respirable portion of the crystalline silica has not been determined.
-The level of risk associated with crystalline silica which occurs along with (i.e., attached to, embedded in) other material in a fly ash particle is not well understood, but may be reduced compared to inhalation of particles composed of "pure" crystalline silica. - Note 3: Prolonged exposure to respirable crystalline silica may cause silicosis, a lung disease, which may be disabling.
+The level of risk associated with crystalline silica which occurs along with (i.e., attached to, embedded in) other material in a fly ash particle is not well understood, but may be reduced compared to inhalation of particles composed of "pure" crystalline silica - Note 3: Prolonged exposure to respirable crystalline silica may cause silicosis, a lung disease, which may be disabling.
 The fly ash contains crystalline silica; however, the respirable portion of the crystalline silica has not been determined.